anorisoft/Anori.Common/README.md

-# Anori.Extensions
+# Anori.Common
-Collection of commen extensions.
+Collection of commen Classes.

 Anori.Extensions contains various extensions for specific system types of C#.
 They simplified and extended usage of the types.